oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 ## Introduction
 Establishing visibility is the first step toward securing your database environment.
 With the necessary insights in place, shift your focus to first enable continuous monitoring to track user activity, detect anomalies, and understand how data is accessed and modified.

-- The **Employees_search** pdb supports internal self-service applications, and contains a high volume of sensitive data and is accessible to privileged users, making insider threat mitigation the top priority.
+- The **employees_search** pdb supports internal self-service applications, and contains a high volume of sensitive data and is accessible to privileged users, making insider threat mitigation the top priority.
 You enable auditing to track security-relevant events, privileged user activity, and access to sensitive data.
-- For the **Customer_orders** pdb, the primary focus is mitigating external threats and demonstrating compliance.
+- For the **customer_orders** pdb, the primary focus is mitigating external threats and demonstrating compliance.
 You enable auditing for system configuration changes, critical database activity, and schema changes, and additionally provision user activity and CIS compliance policies.

 *Estimated Lab Time:* 10 minutes